glimmerjs/glimmer-website/src/guides/using-glimmer-as-web-components.md

 ember new DisplayTile -b @glimmer/blueprint --web-component=display-table
 ```

-When we add the `--web-component=display-table` flag, we reconfigure our app to expose our `display-tile` component as a Web Component to browsers.
+When we add the `--web-component=display-table` flag, we reconfigure our app to expose our `display-table` component as a Web Component to browsers.
 That in turn allows us to render markup like the following from a backend:

 ```hbs
 <DisplayTile></DisplayTile>